Home · Conflict Zones · Bounty Hunting · Community Goals · Guides · Ship Anatomy · Screenshot Limpet · Contributing

 The current recommended progression path in terms of ships is (Cobra Mk 3 - skippable), Asp Explorer, Python, Anaconda, Imperial Cutter.
 Here are builds:

-I recommend storing a fuel scoop and an FSD booster at a station that is close to your mining spot, and then swapping out your collector limpet controllers for the journey.
+I recommend storing a fuel scoop and an FSD booster at a station that is close to your mining spot, and then swapping out your collector limpet controllers for the journey to sell.

 Another good option is to sell to a fleet carrier in-system that is buying (find a recent one using Inara).
-They will usually pay less than the top station, but you do not have to travel far to sell.
+They will usually pay less than the top station, but you do not have to travel.

 If mining Tritium, or just to have if you come across deposits by chance, you can add a subsurface displacement missile and up-size the power plant if needed (keep it A-rated).